 Who hasn’t heard stories of the legendary hippies that roamed the world in the 60s and 70s in search of the most pristine places where they could be free to lead a life of communal values in total harmony with nature?
 In Greece, hippies found their heaven on earth at Matala and, more specifically, at the village’s iconic natural caves.

-Nowadays, the caves in Matala are not inhabited by nature lovers with long hair and colourful clothes but the village itself is really worth a visit in its own right.
-Matala enjoys a laid-back ambience that is unique and not to be missed.
+Nowadays, the caves in Matala are not inhabited by nature lovers with long hair and colorful clothes but the village itself is really worth a visit in its own right.
+Matala enjoys a laid-back ambiance that is unique and not to be missed.
 If you don’t feel like driving all the way to Matala from Heraklion (about 75km to the south) nor do you want to rely on public transport, you can visit Matala and learn all about their former glory on a full day trip from Heraklion.